01 of 09

 - The point of the needle is the first contact with the fabric and responsible for how the needle pierces the fabric.

-- The most common types of point are sharps, ballpoint s, and universal.
+- The most common types of needle points are sharp, ballpoint, and universal.

 - Sharp needles are for all woven fabric.
 The sharp point is especially helpful when sewing straight lines and tasks such as tops stitching.

-- Ballpoint needles are designed for knit fabric so that the point glides between the loops of a knit fabric without disturbing the fibers that make up the fabric.
+- Ballpoint needles are designed for knit fabric so that the point glides between the loops of a knit fabric without disturbing the fibers of the fabric.
 Ballpoint needles do not form as straight stitching as sharp needles.
 The non-straight stitching is more apt to stretch with the fabric.

 02 of 09